Deze pagina is op dit moment alleen beschikbaar in het Engels

 The material for the assignments will be created by several artists, and will not be only musical!
 As in 2016, 2018 and 2021, new elements and experimental techniques of improvising on and with the organ will be introduced, next to traditional improvising styles.

-Since several years, new elements are introduced in the improvisation competition.
+Since more then a decade, new elements are introduced in the improvisation competition.
 Most are kept secret because the participants are informed of the assignments only one hour before their performance.
-In 2021 two new beautiful Haarlem organs were introduced in the competition: the inspiring four-manual organ in St Bavo's Basilica, built in 1923 by the Dutch organ builder Adema Orgelbouw, and the excellent three-manual Ahrendt & Brunzema organ (1969) in the Doopsgezinde Kerk.
-Of course, the final round will take place at the majestic and world-famous Christiaan Müller-organ (1738) in St Bavo's Church.
+In 2022 the competition will take place on three beautiful Haarlem organs: the excellent three-manual Ahrendt & Brunzema organ (1969) in the Doopsgezinde Kerk, the exceptional Aristide Cavaillé-Coll organ (1871) in the Big Hall of Philharmonie, and the majestic and world-famous Christiaan Müller-organ (1738) in St Bavo's Church.

 Would you like to experience the 'Haarlem' sound?
 Recordings of previous competition finalists are available via SoundCloud.